RedDotRocket/AgentUp/docs/configuration/middleware.md

 # Middleware Auto-Application System

+!!! warning "Documentation in Progress"
+    Development has been moving fast in the AgentUp framework, and this documentation is due for a refresh.
+    Once its been updated, this notice will be removed.

 This document explains AgentUp's universal middleware system that automatically applies middleware to all handlers and plugins based on configuration.

 ## Overview